DistributedWeb/developers.dwebx.org/docs/apis/dbrowser.ddrive.md

 The dDrive API provides read and write access to hyperdrives.

-You can use the API by instantiating dDrive instances using [.dDrive()](dbrowser.dDrive.md#beakerhyperdrivedriveurl) or by using the global methods.
+You can use the API by instantiating dDrive instances using [.dDrive()] by using the global methods.
 The global methods can accept paths or URLs.
 If you pass a path into a global method, the current dDrive will be used as the target.
 For example, if you were on a dDrive `dweb://foobar/`, the following three would be equivalent:

 ```javascript
 await dbrowser.dDrive.readdir('/')